kyleyates/kyleyates.github.io/_pages/materials.md

 ---

-### Research Presentations
+### Application Materials

-Here, you'll find slides from a sample of different research presentations.
+For a copy of my CV, please see this file.

+For a statement on my teaching philosophy, please see this file.

+For a statement on my research practices and directions, please see this file.

 | Title  | Conference or Seminar |
 | ------------- | ------------- |